USask Student Travel Award

 Global Engagement Scholarships

 Would you like to gain international experience as a USask student?
-Undergraduate and graduate USask students are eligible for a $1000 Global Engagement Scholarship to help offset costs related to studying abroad.
-Eligibility criteria include:
+Undergraduate and graduate USask students are eligible for up to a maximum of $2,500 Global Engagement Scholarship to help offset costs related to studying abroad.
+Only academic study abroad programs and activities will be considered, including:

 • Students must be enrolled in a degree program before and during travel.